Aakarsh204/Recommender-System/README.md

 - Extensive data preprocessing and cleaning
 - Detailed exploratory data analysis (EDA)
 - Performance evaluation metrics
+- Interactive Dashboard with streamlit to generate recommendations based on user-id

 # Dataset
 The system uses an Amazon Sales Dataset with the following key features: